anshium/anshium.github.io/cg_codebase.md

 ### Part 4.1: Introduction

-Ah, tis the part that most of us are exited about, like an electron. <i>I might soon release a form to rate my jokes.</i>
+Ah, tis the part that most of us are excited about, like an electron. <i>I might soon release a form to rate my jokes.</i>

 When we are done with initialising the integrator part, we call the render() function like this: